 A brief word on important regulatory and legal matters in Fairfax

-Several laws govern relationships between renters and rental investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of renters and landlords in Virginia, and supersedes all leases and county ordinances.
-And our local governments in and around Fairfax have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep informed about changes in the laws as they are published.
+Several laws govern relationships between tenants and real estate investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and real estate investors in Virginia, and supersedes all leases and county ordinances.
+Furthermore our local governments in and around Fairfax have additional ordinances pertaining to the management of rental properties in their jurisdictions.
+Nesbitt Realty strives to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they happen.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rental units.
 Nesbitt Realty is committed to Fair Housing